Buffoni/SQWalk/README.md

 # SQWalk
 (In development, use at you own risk!)

-A Stochastic Quantum Walk simulator based on QuTip.
+A Stochastic Quantum Walk simulator based on QuTiP.

 To see the SQW class check ```sqwalk.py```, for an example of an application on a maze network see the notebook ```Example.ipynb```, the maze network topology is defined in ```maze.py```.